User Manual – Durst

 3.16.2.
 Brightness Axis with Unit

 3.17.
-Changes to the Installation Routine
+Changes in the Installation Routine

 3.18.
 Die Cut Library – GUID of an N-Up

-Figure 69: A One-Up with the option to copy the GUID to the clipboard
+Figure 69: A One-Up with the option to copy the GUID to the Clipboard

 Previous Article Release - 1.7.9 (Minor Version)